rakaar/rakaar.github.io/_posts/2021-10-19-strangeloop-review.md

 A too much hand-wavy explanation, but an analogy from meta-mathematics will  convince you more.

-## Gödel's proof and New level of Meaning
+## Gödel's proof and new meaning out of a new mapping

 > The mundane of analogies can reveal deepest roots of human cognition